AlanParr/AlanParr.github.io/_posts/2021-03-26-why-document.md

 It might be figuring out how to fix an obscure issue on Legacy Service Y that crops up at seemingly random intervals.

-It could be anything, we're always learning and as a result, we are always accumulating new knowledge that, if we are not documenting and sharing it, we are unconsciously hoarding knowledge.
+It could be anything, we're always learning and as a result, we are always accumulating new knowledge that, if we are not documenting and sharing it, we are unconsciously hoarding it.

 ### So why is that bad?